-The School participates in the National School Lunch Program and makes lunches available to students.
-Ala carte items are available.
+The elementary schools and Delhi Middle School participate in the National School Lunch Program.
+Ala carte items are available to purchase daily.
 Students may also bring their own lunch to school to be eaten in the School's cafeteria.
 No student may leave school premises during the lunch period without specific written permission from the Principal.